 2014 - 2016

-Connext has different post-photographic manipulations.
+The stills in Connext are made with different post-photographic manipulations.
 The images in Fullscreen are layered with their ASCII versions.
-The photo files in Handheld are subjected to rule governed operations that create pixel spread.
-For Mobile Friendly, images of apps are collaged into photographs shot in Torontoâ€™s streets.
-There are text movies taken from Internet searches in Search.
-One is Google Search: Why Don’t We.
-Another is Craig’sList: Missed Connections.
-Smartphone is an animated gif built on a cell phone icon.
-WhatApp presents images of a hand holding a cell phone.
-The phone and screen remain unaltered but everything outside the phone is pixilated.
+The photo files in Handheld are subjected to an algorithmic operation that creates pixel spread.
+In Mobile Friendly, images of apps are collaged into photographs shot in the streets of Toronto.
+WhatApp? presents images of a cell phone in someone’s hand and features the app in current use.
+The phone’s screen remains unaltered but everything outside the phone is somewhat pixilated.

-On the darker side of the equation, government and industry have adapted handheld devices as tracking apparatus.
-They divulge a userâ€™s preoccupations, predilections, finances, movement, politics and more.
-Nevertheless the lure, enablement and convenience of the mobile device persuade a person to either ignore or accept these disclosures.
+On the darker side, government and industry have adapted mobile devices as tracking devices.
+They divulge the user’s preoccupations, predilections, finances, movements, politics and more.
+Nevertheless the enablement and convenience of the mobile device persuades people to ignore or else accept these disclosures.
 But that’s not the half of it.
-The handheld device houses the Internet with its onslaught of pervasive advertising, celebrity culture, social media and Youtube circulation, both benign and terrorist.
-However, whatever the drawbacks may be, no one can really afford to opt out.
+The handheld device houses an onslaught of personalized advertising, celebrity culture, social media and Youtube circulation, some of it benign, some not.
+However, whatever the drawbacks, can one really afford to opt out?